circuitdao/docs/docs/technical-manual/liquidation.md

 Although liquidation auctions have an implicit minimum auction price given by the parameters ```start_price```, ```step_price_decrease_factor```, ```step_time_interval```, and ```auction_ttl```, it needs a small calculation to determine.
 To make it straightforward for borrowers to verify what percentage of their collateral they can lose at most per liquidation auction, the Minimum Auction Price sets a lower bound on the auction price below which it is not possible to place bids until the auction times out and is restarted.

 If it is currently possible to place a bid in a liquidation auction, the auction is referred to as **biddable**.
 A liquidation auction that can be restarted is referred to as **restartable**.
-The existence of the Minimum Auction Price means that an auction can temporarily be in a state where it is neither biddable nor restartable if Minimum Auction Price is set to a value greater than the implicity minimum auction price.
+The existence of the Minimum Auction Price means that an auction can temporarily be in a state where it is neither biddable nor restartable if Minimum Auction Price is set to a value greater than the implicit minimum auction price.

 Bidders specify how much of the remaining debt they would like to repay.
 This is the **BYC bid amount**.
 The collateral vault puzzle calculates the **XCH bid amount**, which is the amount of collateral that the bidder receives in return based on the current auction price.